mam1/Pcon/README.md

 The command processor loops checking to see if a character has been typed.
 Input buffering has been disabled so the read is non blocking.

-**If a character is present**, unless it is an ESC, it is passed to the first fsm char_fsm).
-An ESC will clear all buffers and reset both state machines.  char_fsm pareses the input stream into tokens and pushes them on to FIFO stack.
-A CR will cause char_fsm to pass the stack of tokes to the command processor fsm (cms_fsm).
-When cmd_fsm finds a full token stack it pops tokens off the stack until it is empty.
+**If a character is present**, unless it is an ESC, it is passed to the first state machine (char_fsm).
+An ESC will clear all buffers and reset both state machines.
+The first fsm, char_fsm parses the input stream into tokens and pushes them on to FIFO stack.
+A CR will cause char_fsm to pass the stack of tokes to the command processor.
+The command processor pops tokens off the stack and feeds them to a second fsm, cmd_fsm until the stack is empty when the command processor lets the cms_fsm know there is no more input then continues the main loop.
+While cmd_fsm is processing a token stack the main loop is waiting, however, the the control cogs are running independently and are not affected.
+They continue to control the channels based the the real time.

 **If a character is not found** the code checks to see if the the cogs have sent any messages.